Homepage / Bullion Coins: Russian Bullion

 and it's State Bank

-In June 1990 the Congress of the Russian republic proclaimed that the Russian Federation (Russia's largest republic) laws took precedence over Soviet laws, and the following year Boris Yeltsin became the Russian Federation's first democratically elected president.
+In June 1990 the Congress of the Russian republic proclaimed that the Russian Federation's (Russia's largest republic) laws took precedence over Soviet laws, and the following year Boris Yeltsin became the Russian Federation's first democratically elected president.

 The State Bank of the USSR was dissolved on December 20, 1991.
 All its assets, liabilities, and property were transferred to the Central Bank of the Russian Federation (Bank of Russia).